mlswg/mls-protocol/draft-ietf-mls-protocol.md

   based on the proposals that are in the commit (see above), then it MUST be populated.
 Otherwise, the sender MAY omit the `path` field at its discretion.

-* If populating the `path` field: Create an UpdatePath using the new tree.
+* If populating the `path` field: Create an UpdatePath using the new tree and the provisional GroupContext.
 Any new member (from an add proposal) MUST be exluded from the resolution during the computation of the UpdatePath.
-The GroupContext for this operation uses the `group_id`, `epoch`, `tree_hash`, and `confirmed_transcript_hash` values in the initial GroupContext object.
 The `leaf_key_package` for this UpdatePath must have a `parent_hash` extension.

    * Assign this UpdatePath to the `path` field in the Commit.